 Our child would never be such an advanced reader and writer in Spanish and Mandarin, without the help we have gotten by dipping into foreign schools which has allowed her to learn literacy in them just as the natives do ( as well as being immersed).
 As monolingual parents, we just didn't have the skills for this and it takes years of daily hard work to build this kind of literacy fluency ( which can be a downside to unschooling or homeschooling alone if the parents are not fully literate in the 2nd or 3rd languages ,thus why we combine it with worldschooling. )

 You can tell by the books that she is reading, that she is at three different levels of literacy with her three dominant languages.
-She has always been off-the-charts in English reading ability and that is her preferred language to read and write in.
+She has always been off-the-charts in English reading ability ( was reading Harry Potter on her own at 4, tested at a 10th grade level at 6 etc) and that is her preferred language to read and write in.

 BUILDING LITERACY IN A DIFFICULT LANGUAGE